tddfellow/tddfellow.github.io/source/_posts/2017-02-03-learning-test-driven-development-with-javascript-laws-of-tdd.markdown

 });
 ```

 This test is failing, as expected.
 According to the second rule, we have to switch to the production code and make it pass.
-Also, the simplest change (third rule) that we could do is to change "3" to "number % 10":
+Also, the simplest change (third rule) that we could do is to change "3" to last digit of the number, the remainder of the division by ten - "number % 10":

 ```javascript
 function toEnglishNumber(number) {